jruels/sre-class/labs/Lab3.md

 requests
 ```

-3. Zip the files and upload as a source bundle.
+3. Zip the files.
 4. In the AWS Console, go to **Elastic Beanstalk** → **Create Application**

    * Name: `sre-distapp`
    * Platform: **Python 3.13**

-   * Application Code: Select **Upload your code**
+   * Application Code: Select **Upload your code** and choose the zip file from step 3.
 7. In **Configure service access**, create a service role and EC2 instance profile with the defaults
 8. In **Configure updates, monitoring, and logging - optional**, set: